Comment on page

 In quantum mechanics, electrons are modeled as a "wavefunction" - an oscillatory function of both space and time, the squared magnitude of which corresponds to the probability of finding the electron at a given position/moment, if a measurement were to be made.
 When an electron is elastically scattered by a cryo-EM sample, this wavefunction is scattered in many directions simultaneously, and the amount of signal scattered at a particular angle is proportional to the spatial frequency spectrum of the sample.
 For example, if a sample contains a lot of signal at high spatial frequencies, then more of the electron wavefunction will be scattered at high angles.
 These scattered waves are subsequently focused by various lenses in the microscope to form an image, but because of their different scattering angles, they traverse a different total path length to arrive at the electron detector.
 These differences in path length manifest as phase shifts in the electron wavefunction, causing the scattered components of the wavefunction to interfere with each other.
 Depending on spatial frequency, this interference can be constructive, destructive, or inverting, and as a result, some spatial frequencies show up in the resulting image more strongly than others, and some are flipped in sign.
 This phenomenon is mathematically modelled by the microscope's Contrast Transfer Function (CTF).
 It is important to estimate and correct for the CTF during cryo-EM image processing, otherwise the achievable reconstruction will be of very limited resolution.

-where is defocus, is the wavelength of the incident electrons, is spherical aberration, and is spatial frequency. represents a phase shift factor, which is important e.g. when a phase plate is used.
+represents a phase shift factor, which is important e.g. when a phase plate is used.
+Though the CTF function used by CryoSPARC is two-dimensional (to account for astigmatism, third, and fourth order aberrations), it reduces to the above expression in the simplest case where both defoci are equal and higher-order aberrations are absent.
 Notice that the cosine argument is a function of defocus, so defocus affects the relative strength of different spatial frequencies in the resulting image.
 In practice, low defocus tends to lead to less contrast at low spatial frequencies.
 Given the amount of noise present in cryo-EM images, this means that particles at low defocus are harder to see and pick out (both manually and algorithmically) than particles at high defocus.
 For an example of this phenomenon, see the figure below.

 One very important concept to note about the CTF is that the dominant term in the CTF is due to defocus.
 Defocus can be caused by changing the power of the lenses in the microscope so that the actual sample is no longer in focus.
 Conversely, physically moving the sample up and down in the microscope column moves it towards/away from the focal plane, causing exactly the same effect as defocus.
 This is important because it means that if a sample is not flat, the different parts will be at different levels of defocus.